Pedestrian safety and road safety for kids

 Always holding your child’s hand when around cars is a great first step.
 You can also teach your child about road safety, including how to be safe around parked cars and on footpaths and driveways.

-As you walk together or when you’re near roads, you can ask your child simple questions to get them thinking about pedestrian and road safety:
+You can also ask your child simple questions to get them thinking about pedestrian and road safety:

 - Where is the safest place to cross this road?